OddCanons/flames_of_war/grey_aliens.md

 Robots
 • The attacker keeps no units in Reserve

-## Last Hope (Late War)
+## LAST HOPE (Late-War)

 Human scientists have been studying recovered Greys and Grey technology.
 They believe they have found a weakness that they can exploit in a super weapon that will turn back the tide of invasion.
 The Greys have uncovered the plan and dispatched a force to destroy the lab complex where they believe the human scientists are assembling the weapon.

 The alien spearhead is closing in on the decoy lab.
 The defenders are trying to buy time for the scientists in the real lab to complete their work.
 Human life is becoming far to precious to throw away in a last stand for a decoy, but the leaders do hope to slow down the Greys enough to keep them from discovering the secret until it is too late.

 If only we had listened to Grote Reber.

-Last Hope uses Fighting Withdrawal Mission from the Flames of War (2 ed) book and the Reserves special rule.
+Last Hope uses Rearguard Mission from the Flames of War (2 ed) book and the Reserves special rule.
 Grey Forces
 Any legal Alien Invasion Force worth up to 2000 points Human Forces